lyubomirlichev/lyubomirlichev.github.io/_posts/2023-10-29-magnopus-oko.md

 OKO is an app that allows users to add interactive digital content to the real world.

+OKO is also part of a suite of software, which was named as one of [TIME's best inventions of 2022](https://time.com/collection/best-inventions-2022/6229833/magnopus-connected-spaces/).

 [App Store link](https://apps.apple.com/us/app/oko/id1630451462)

 🪄✨ Features: